ncagle/DNS-over-HTTPS/WebSockets.md

 - New functions for recv/send so that we can pass on extra flags for websockets use (like end of packet flag, compression, binary/text etc)

+TBD: do we need options for HTTP/2 ?

 ## `CURLOPT_URL`

 Setting a URL with the scheme `ws://` or `wss://` marks this as a WebSockets